 About Leslie

-Leslie’s years of clinical experience culminated in the publication of the books: Emotional Resiliency in the Era of Climate Change, Healing and Transformation through Self-Guided Imagery, and Transformative Imagery: Cultivating the Imagination for Healing, Change, and Growth (Ed.).
-She was also a reviewer with the American Psychological Association, EcoAmerica and Climate for Health to help shape the document: “Mental Health and Our Changing Climate: Impacts, Implications, and Guidance (2017).”
-She has contributed a chapter to Existential Toolkit for Climate Justice Educators, Being a Therapist in a Time of Climate Breakdown, Integrative Rehabilitation Practice, and an essay for Parker Palmer’s book, The Heart of Higher Education.
+Leslie’s clinical and academic expertise has led to the publication of multiple books, including Emotional Resiliency in the Era of Climate Change, Healing and Transformation through Self-Guided Imagery, and Transformative Imagery: Cultivating the Imagination for Healing, Change, and Growth.
+She contributed to the American Psychological Association, ecoAmerica, and Climate for Health’s landmark report Mental Health and Our Changing Climate (2017), and has written chapters for Existential Toolkit for Climate Justice Educators, Being a Therapist in a Time of Climate Breakdown, Integrative Rehabilitation Practice, and Parker Palmer’s The Heart of Higher Education.
+Her upcoming Climate Emotions Workbook: Practices for Personal, Collective, and Planetary Healing will be released by the American Psychological Association in 2026.

-Leslie has extensive teaching experience at universities including Mills College, University of San Francisco, California State University Hayward, Holy Names University, Five Branches University, and she served as core faculty with the Transpersonal Psychology Graduate Program at John F. Kennedy University.
-She is a frequent featured speaker on climate psychology at conferences.
+An experienced educator, Leslie has taught at Mills College, the University of San Francisco, California State University Hayward, Holy Names University, and Five Branches University, and served as core faculty in the Transpersonal Psychology Graduate Program at John F. Kennedy University.
+She is currently the Program and Faculty Lead for the nation’s first Certificate Training in Climate Psychology at the California Institute of Integral Studies.

 Photo by Patricia Kay Spinks